 “My current boat is a 36’ Calvin Beal called Quality Time.
 When I was hauling with him and we weren’t catching anything, he’d say, ‘Yeah, but think of all the quality time we’re getting.’”

-Chris lives in Kennebunk with his wife Stevie and fishes all year.
-He’s lived in Kennebunk his whole life, “and I plan to live here the rest of my life.”
-Between fishing and being a parent, Chris doesn’t have much free time, but he still manages to be a lieutenant in the Kennebunk/Kennebunkport Fire Department and sit on the board of the Maine Lobstermen’s Association.
-Hunting and fishing are high on the list of recreational activities he gets to when he can.
+Chris lives and fishes year-round in Kennebunk with his wife Stevie and their two young boys.
+He’s lived in Kennebunk his whole life and has no plans to relocate.
+Between fishing and being a parent, Chris doesn’t have much free time, but he still manages to be a lieutenant in the Kennebunk/Kennebunkport Fire Department and sits on the board of the Maine Lobstermen’s Association.

 A diverse group of people passionate about Maine and the lobster industry.